sdolmo/personal-finance-app-web-js/README.md

 Once you have an account, you can connect your `PLAID_CLIENT_ID` and `PLAID_SECRENT` in the `.env` file.

-Use the following credentials when connecting your account:
+Use the following credentials to connect to the sandbox environment:

 - Username: `user_good`
 - Password: `pass_good`